bitbcybr/linuxlog_secmon/docs/opensuseleap16_auditdforwarding.md

 ```bash
 sudo nano -l /etc/audit/audisp-remote.conf
 ```
-- Set the remote server and port (replace values as needed, maybe your receiver is able to parse these logs even when receiving it on another port): remote_server = 192.168.122.19 port = 60
+- Set the remote server and port (replace values as needed, maybe your receiver is able to parse these logs even when receiving it on another port, maybe a SIEM with a parser...): remote_server = 192.168.122.19 port = 60